Expressivity Landscape for Logics with Probabilistic Interventionist Counterfactuals: Expressive power of fragments of

 The key to the proof is the fact that for any causal multiteam $(T^-, \F)$ one can write $\PCO$-formulae $\Theta_{T^-}$ and $\Phi^\F$ that characterize the properties of having team component $T^-$ (up to rescaling) and function component $\F$, respectively.
-A class $\K$ of causal multiteams is then defined by the formula $\bigsqcup_{(T^-,\F)\in \K }(\Theta_{T^-} \land \Phi^\F)$.
-The proof crucially depends on the use of infinitary disjunctions and gives us no hints on how to obtain a finitary logic with such expressivity.
-Actually, a counting argument given in \cite{BarSan2023} shows that such a language must be uncountable, and thus that $\PCO < \PCO^\omega$.
+A set $\K$ of causal multiteams is then defined by the formula $\bigsqcup_{(T^-,\F)\in \K }(\Theta_{T^-} \land \Phi^\F)$.
+Since $\K$ can be countably infinite, the proof crucially depends on the use of infinitary disjunctions and gives us no hints on how to obtain a finitary logic with such expressivity.
+Actually, a counting argument given in \cite{BarSan2024} shows that such a language must be uncountable, and thus that $\PCO < \PCO^\omega$.
 Our characterization of the expressivity of $\PCO$ will provide an alternative proof for the strict inclusion.

-$\PP^-$, $\PP$, and $\PO$ cannot tell apart different causal structures, since they do not feature $\cf$.
-Hence we require the following invariance: \begin{definition} A class $\K$ of causal multiteams of signature $\sigma$ is \textbf{closed under change of laws} if, whenever $(T^-,\F)\in \K$ and $\G$ is a system of functions of signature $\sigma$, $(T^-,\G)\in\K$. \end{definition}
+In order to characterize the expressivity of $\PCO$ and its fragments, we need to introduce some classes of linear inequalities and closure properties of classes of causal multiteams.
+For the latter, we have already seen closure under rescaling and the empty multiteam property.
+A class $\K$ of causal multiteams of signature $\sigma$ is \textbf{closed under change of laws} if, whenever $(T^-,\F)\in \K$ and $\G$ is a system of functions of signature $\sigma$ such that $(T^-,\G)$ satisfies the compatibility constraint (point 3. of definition \ref{def: causal multiteam}), then $(T^-,\G)\in\K$.

-It is self-evident that the logics without $\cf$ are closed under changes of laws, while the logics with access to $X=x \cf Y=x$ are not.